YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 As a Developer
-In order to ensure the stability and expandability of the application I want to be able to run for each implemented userstory a single test
+In order to ensure the stability and expandability of the application I want to be able to run for each implemented user-story a single test

 #### 6.3.2.
-UUID tracability for test files and userstories
+UUID trackability for test files and userstories

 As a Developer
-In order to identify each userstory to be tested with its according test I want to be able to track each userstory or test code entry point file by UUID.
+In order to identify each user-story to be tested with its according test I want to be able to track each user-story or test code entry point file by UUID.

 #### 6.3.3.
 Components start run message print

 As a CLI user
 In order to know when a component has been started
-I wanto to be able to see the "START &lt;&lt;COMPONENT_NAME&gt;&gt; on either the STDOUT or the log file of the component
+I wanto to be able to see the "START &lt;&lt;COMPONENT NAME&gt;&gt; on either the STDOUT or the log file of the component

 #### 6.3.4.
 Tool exit with exit code and exit message